Ympact/editorjs-clear-formatting/README.md

 ### v1.0

 [x] Simple clearing of formatting within selection
-[] More advanced clearing using boundaries
-[] Keep track of newly inserted formatting from other tools while inline toolbar is visible for selection
+[x] Keep track of newly inserted formatting from other tools while inline toolbar is visible for selection

+### v2.0

+[ ] More advanced clearing using boundaries